l-hartman/Blinn-Phong-Lighting/README.md

 # Blinn-Phong-Lighting
-This is a school project for computer graphics that demonstrates Blinn-Phong and Lambertian lighting on the Stanford bunny.
+This is a school project programmed in WebGL that demonstrates Blinn-Phong and Lambertian lighting on the Stanford bunny.

 ![](bunny.gif)